MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`workingDirectory`** - **Working directory**<br>
 Input alias: `cwd`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enter the working directory in which to run the build.
-If no value is entered, the root of the repository will be used.
+Optional.
+Specifies the working directory in which to run the build.
+If no value is entered, the root of the repository is used.
 <!-- :::editable-content-end::: -->
 <br>